susanahan/weather_app/README.md

 # Simple Weather App
-A simple weather app that displays the weather's forecasts for New York.
+A simple weather app that displays the weather's forecasts for New York. <br>
+I used React, Moment.js and axios.

 🌡️ ☁️ 🌈 ☀️ ⛅